Transform your Reality with Empowering Language!

 Complaining lowers the vibration in your body.

-Of course, we are human and have all been guilty of complaining, and here’s a little trick I learned.
+Of course, we are human and have all been guilty of complaining, and here are a couple of suggestions:

 Our words carry energy and can inspire and empower us.